HMAS Adelaide (L01)

-HMAS Adelaide (L01) is the second of two Canberra-class landing helicopter dock (LHD) ships of the Royal Australian Navy (RAN) and is the largest naval vessel ever built for Australia.
-Construction of the ship started at Navantia's Spanish shipyard with steel-cutting in February 2010.
+HMAS Adelaide (L01) is the second ship of the Canberra-class landing helicopter docks (LHD).
+Construction of the ship started at Navantia's Spanish shipyard, with steel-cutting in February 2010.
 The ship was laid down in February 2011, and launched on 4 July 2012.
 Delivery to Australia for fitting out at BAE Systems Australia's facilities in Victoria was scheduled for 2013, but did not occur until early 2014.
 Despite construction delays and predictions, the ship was commissioned in December 2015.

 Design

 The Canberra-class design is based on the warship Juan Carlos I, built by Navantia for the Spanish Navy.
 The contract was awarded to Navantia and Australian company Tenix Defence following a request for tender which ran from February 2004 to June 2007, beating the enlarged Mistral-class design offered by the French company Direction des Constructions Navales.
 Adelaide has the same physical dimensions as Juan Carlos I, but differs in the design of the island superstructure and the internal layout, in order to meet Australian conditions and requirements.
 Unlike the Spanish vessel, the Australian ships are built to meet Lloyd's Naval Rules.